 - Minimise administrative privileges on the device to only users who need them.
 You should restrict the user's rights in order to permit them to only execute a specific set of predefined functions as required to complete their duties.

 - Enable application whitelisting to only allow approved programs to run, while all other programs are blocked from running by default.
 Solutions include Microsoft AppLocker.
 For tablets and smartphones, use mobile application management to specify which applications are allowed to be used.

 - Install an agency-approved antivirus product on the device.
 Virus pattern signatures should be checked for updates several times per day and installed as soon as they become available.
 All storage should be regularly scanned for malicious code.
 This will reduce the risk of the device being compromised by malicious software.

-- Where possible, install a firewall to protect against malicious or unauthorised incoming network traffic, preferably one from DSD's Evaluated Products List.
+- Where possible, install a firewall to protect against malicious or unauthorised incoming network traffic, preferably one from ASD's Evaluated Products List.

 - Disable unnecessary features or software.
 Minimising software on the device reduces opportunities to exploit and gain access to the device through software vulnerabilities.